cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 ![](/images/2021-04-25/accurate-digit-8-2.png)

 In the two examples for the digit "2" below, on the other hand, the first one is easy to interpret, but the attributions for the second make less sense.
 While reviewing them, note that the scale for the SHAP values is different for each example.
 The range of values in the second example is an order of magnitude larger.
-It does not affect a comparative analysis, but may be important in other cases to note the scale before judging the attributions.
+It does not affect a comparative analysis but may be important in other cases to note the scale before judging the attributions.

 In the first example we can see which pixels are more relevant (red) to predict the digit "2".
 We can also see what pixels were used to reduce the probability of predicting the digit "7" (blue), the second-highest predicted probability.